DavidCorral94/DavidCorral94/README.md

 | 2017 - 2021 | Predoctoral Researcher      |    University of Cadiz |
 | 2015 - 2016     | Interim in Full Stack and Android Development | University of Cadiz |

-I recently joined @47deg as a Software Engineer after finishing my Ph.D. in Computer Engineering at the University of Cadiz.
-In these past years, I have worked at the University of Cádiz as a postdoctoral and predoctoral researcher.
+I joined @47deg as a Software Engineer after finishing my Ph.D. in Computer Engineering at the University of Cadiz.
+I have worked at the University of Cádiz as a postdoctoral and predoctoral researcher.
 I have also worked as a freelancer in the development of Web and Android applications.
 In addition, I have taught Front-End and Back-End coding to students of the Bachelor's degree in Computer Engineering at the University of Cadiz, and I have trained company employees in specific web technologies.

 ## Social Networks 👀